niklr/angular-material-datatransfer/README.md

 ```

 ## Configuration <a name="configuration"></a>
+In order to configure angular-material-datatransfer, an event listener needs to be added on the window object listening to events of type 'amd.init'.
+Once angular-material-datatransfer is initiating, this event will be fired enabling you to pass the configuration by dispatching a custom event called 'amd.set-config' on the window object.
 The configuration differentiates between "core" and "resumablejs".
 Both are described below.

 ```js
 var config = {